rohitjha/brainfuck/README.md

 $ make install (as root)

-To deinstall/uninstall, run these commands:
+To deinstall/uninstall, run this command:

 $ make deinstall (again, as root)